Olympus E-M10 III vs Panasonic S1

 One difference between the cameras concerns the presence of an on-board flash.
 The E-M10 III has one, while the S1 does not.
 While the built-in flash of the E-M10 III is not very powerful, it can at times be useful as a fill-in light.

 The E-M10 III writes its imaging data to SDXC cards, while the S1 uses SDHC or XQD cards.
 The S1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-M10 III only has one slot.
-Moreover, both cameras support UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s).
+Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.